“Third parties” in Canada – yet another reassessment (Part Three)

 The Green Party, which has contested more recent federal elections, finally elected its first MP in the 2011 election.
 The leader of the federal Green Party, Elizabeth May, won the British Columbia riding she was running in.
 She also won again in the 2015 election.
 The federal Green Party had won about 4 percent of the vote in successive elections.
 However, under the “first-past-the-post” system in Canada, it is rather difficult for smaller parties whose support is widely scattered, to win any parliamentary seats.

-The Green Party won 3 seats in the recent British Columbia election, and their support has kept the NDP in power.
-In the 2018 provincial election in Ontario, the Green Party leader was elected M.P.P.
+In the recent election in B.C., the Green Party won 3 seats – and their backing of the NDP has resulted in an NDP government in British Columbia.
+In the 2018 provincial election in Ontario, the leader of the Ontario Green Party was elected MPP.

 The Canadian federal system -- which consists of provinces that are fewer in number, typically territorially larger, and more regionally and culturally delineated between each other than most U.S. states – is clearly one factor that has encouraged the arising of “third parties”.
 There are also the northern territories in Canada – which are symbolically quite important to Canadian identity – but have very small populations relative to the rest of the country.
 There is a Yukon Party in the Yukon.
 That party was formerly called the Yukon Progressive Conservative Party.